mikestefanello/pagoda/README.md

 ### Cached responses

 A `Page` can have cached enabled just by setting `Page.Cache.Enabled` to `true`.
-The `Controller` will automatically handle caching the HTML output, headers and status code.
+The `TemplateRenderer` will automatically handle caching the HTML output, headers and status code.
 Cached pages are stored using a key that matches the full request URL and [middleware](#cache-middleware) is used to serve it on matching requests.

 By default, the cache expiration time will be set according to the configuration value located at `Config.Cache.Expiration.Page` but it can be set per-page at `Page.Cache.Expiration`.